narwhalacademy/zebra-crossing/README.md

 - Use an end-to-end encrypted cloud storage service (not Dropbox): [Tresorit](https://tresorit.com/), [SpiderOak](https://spideroak.com/).
 - Use encrypted external USB/hard drives from companies like [Apricorn](https://www.apricorn.com/).
-- If you want to send a file anonymously, use a special sharing service like [OnionShare](https://onionshare.org/).
+- If you want to send a file anonymously, use a special sharing service like [Tresorit Send](https://send.tresorit.com/) or [OnionShare](https://onionshare.org/).
 - Instead of Google Docs or Microsoft Office, use [CryptPad](https://cryptpad.fr) or [Standard Notes](https://standardnotes.org/) (both are open-source and end-to-end encrypted).

 #### Messaging apps